Handle unlimited channels

 Avoid callback hell

-All data and events must be consumed using asynchronous loops (e.g. for-await-of
+All data and events are consumed using asynchronous loops (e.g. for-await-of

 ).
-Event listener callbacks are not supported; this solves many problems related to code readability and maintainability.
+Event listener callbacks are not required; this solves many problems related to code readability and maintainability.

 Recover from failure